-Andy Harris, associate partner in the legal sector team at accountants Hazlewoods, outlines ten key areas you should think about when choosing a firm of accountants for your law firm.
-(Updated 10 Jan 2019)
+Andy Harris, a partner in the legal sector team at accountants Hazlewoods, outlines ten key areas you should think about when choosing a firm of accountants for your law firm.
+(Updated 2 March 2020)

 - Sector expertise.
 Your accountants need to understand the regulatory environment in which the law firm operates – the SRA Accounts Rules, management of client funds and so on.
-Major changes to the Accounts Rules are on the way.
 More generally, you want an accountant with real specialism in the sector, who understands the legal market and the issues that face your firm.

 - Financial management.
 While accounting and compliance are essential, support with financial management can be equally valuable.
 For example, your accountant might help create systems that help control and reduce lock-up, and be able to benchmark your performance against your peers.